diegojromerolopez/gelidum/README.md

 ## Limitations
 - dict, list, tuple and set cannot be modified inplace although the flag inplace is set.
 - file handler attributes are not supported.
+An exception is raised when trying to freeze an object with them
 - frozen objects cannot be serialized with [marshal](https://docs.python.org/3/library/marshal.html).

 ## Dependencies